mansoor-colb/PraniCure/README.md

 Access PraniCure by opening your web browser and navigating to http://localhost:3000.

 # Usage

+For quick testing use:
+# User Login
+webdearsproject@gmail.com
+Mansoor ahmed

+# Ngo Login
+jobyjosh21@gmail.com
+josh

+# Note:Open user portal in one device and Ngo in another.
 Once PraniCure is running, you can use the app to send requests for stray animal assistance or pet medical assistance:

 # Stray Animal Assistance: